Kazakhstan–United Kingdom relations

 Kazakhstan – United Kingdom relations were formally established on 19 January 1992.
 The UK opened an embassy in Kazakhstan in October 1992 and Kazakhstan opened an embassy in the UK in February 1996.
-Kazakhstan's relations with the West have greatly improved in the last few years as the Government has closely cooperated in the U.S.-led War on Terror.
+Kazakhstan's relations with the West have greatly improved for the last few years as the Government has closely cooperated in the U.S.-led War on Terror.

 Britain is the third-largest foreign investor in Kazakhstan with British companies making up 14% of foreign direct investment.
 Over 100 British companies do business in Kazakhstan.

-BAE Systems has a 49% stake in Air Astana.

 Kazakh-British Strategic Dialogue

 The Kazakh-British Strategic Dialogue is a platform for mutual political communication and cooperation.
 It is chaired by each country's foreign minister.

+On 24 April 2024, the two countries signed a Strategic Partnership and Cooperation Agreement, during the visit of British Foreign Secretary, David Cameron, to Astana.